Intramural Funding Opportunities

 - NIH Competitiveness Awards

-- For unsuccessful NIH grants falling within 10% of the payline, this award supports faculty through NIH grant resubmission.
+- For unsuccessful NIH grants falling within 10% of the payline, this award supports research projects costs that address reviewer concerns and increase the competitiveness of grant resubmissions.